fifle/gw-montonio/README.txt

 Important notes:
 * Montonio integration for credit cards through Stripe is not supported by this add-on yet.
 * This plugin may not work at the same time as the Montonio for WooCommerce is enabled.
 We hope to fix this problem with the next plugin release!
+* Montonio integration with GiveWP doesn't support recurring payments at this point.

 == Installation ==